-What makes interactive content so effective?
+What makes interactive forms of content so effective?

-One of the main reasons why it works is that the allure of testing themselves, competing with others, sharing their opinions and comparing their results with friends is just too much for many people to resist.
+One of the main reasons why it works is that the allure of testing themselves, competing with others, sharing their opinions, and comparing their results with friends is just too much for many people to resist.
 This type of content is extremely shareable on social media, as well.
 You’ve likely noticed how when one person on your newsfeed takes and shares a quiz, it begins to make the rounds among your mutual friends.

-Ultimately, this kind of content provides a different kind of value to your customers than your blogs, articles or videos.
+Ultimately, this kind of content provides a different kind of value to your customers than your blogs, articles, or videos.
 They get immediate and personalized results that they care about looking at.

 This interactivity provides a number of benefits to marketers as well.
 You are able to learn a lot more about your audience when they are more eager about providing you with feedback or information.
 It gives you a better idea of the kinds of thoughts and emotions your customers experience so you are better able to connect with them and market to them.

-Start planning your interactive content
+Start planning your content

 Of course, it’s not enough to just throw together a quiz and hope your audience takes it.
 Like any type of marketing, interactive content takes a great deal of planning and strategy to ensure it is actually as effective as you want it to be.